ckeditor/ckeditor5/docs/getting-started/setup/optimizing-build-size.md

 ## The result

-Let's see how the build size changes after applying the above optimizations to a sample project with classic editor and a variety of free and premium features and Polish translations.
+Let's see how the build size changes after applying the above optimizations to a sample project with the classic editor, free and premium features, plus Polish translations.

 <details>
 <summary>Code before optimization</summary>